fepitre/qubes-builderv2/README.md

     template components will produce template packages.
 ```

-You may use the provided development `builder-devel.yml` configuration file under `example-configs` located as
+You can use the provided development `builder-devel.yml` configuration file under `example-configs` named
 `builder.yml` in the root of `qubes-builderv2` (like the legacy `qubes-builder`).

 Artifacts can be found under `artifacts` directory: